GENI-NSF/geni-tools/README-stitching.txt

 a stitching link will not be reserved, because stitcher does not know the URL to contact that aggregate.

 All calls use AM APIv2 (hard-coded) currently, due to aggregate limitations.
+If an aggregate does not speak AM API v2, `stitcher` exits.

 Your input request RSpec does ''not'' need a stitching extension, but should be a single RSpec for all resources that you want in your slice.
 To create a request that needs stitching, include at least 1 `<link>` elements with